peterjhaine/math_614-spring_2026/README.md

 **Location** KAP 265

-**Office hour** Wednesdays at 1:30pm (though we can adjust to a different time if this is inconvenient for people)
+**Office hour** Wednesdays at 2:00pm in KAP 248C (though we can adjust to a different time if this is inconvenient for people)

 ## Assignments/Grading